holepunchto/get-file-format/README.md

 **(WIP)**

-Detect the file format of a file by looking at the magic number of the buffer
+Detect the format of a file by looking at its magic number

 ## Install